0xNineteen/blog.md/contents/sol-blocks/index.md

 Theres two main stages for blocks in solana:
-  - The Transaction Processing Unit (TPU): this stage is for when you **are a leader** and need to build your own block
+  - The Transaction Processing Unit (TPU): this stage is for when you **are a leader** and need to build a block
-  - The Transaction Validation Unit (TVU): this stage is for when you **are not a leader**, and you recieve a block from a leader, and need to replay the block to reproduce the state
+  - The Transaction Validation Unit (TVU): this stage is for when you **are not a leader**, and you receive a block from a leader, and need to replay the block to reproduce the state

 ## TPU Flow